Salisbury-University/textual/src/website/README.md

 # Setup

 1. Pull from the GitHub to get the most up to date version of the website. <br/>
+	- Place the mongo_credentials.txt file in the same directory as the DatabaseConnect.js script.

 <br/>